-A charming little mascot platformer staring 7 Up's wayward punctuation.
+Cool Spot is a charming little mascot platformer starring 7-Up's wayward punctuation.

-On the options screen, enter the following button command: A, A, B, B, C, C, C, C, B, B, A, A, A, A, B, B, C, C. Programmer David Perry will pop up to greet you, and the debug screen will appear.
-Disregarding the font, this screen is almost identical to the one seen in Earthworm Jim and Earthworm Jim 2, which were released 1 year and 2 years respectively after Cool Spot, and both games were also worked on by David Perry too.
+Press A, A, B, B, C, C, C, C, B, B, A, A, A, A, B, B, C, C on the Options screen.
+Programmer David Perry will pop up to greet you, and the debug screen will appear.

-All mentions of "7 Up" were removed for the European version.
 The game's name on the copyright screen and the internal name also vary.
-It's called Cool Spot in the US version, and Spot and the Quest for Cool in the EU version.
-The game's normal name is still Cool Spot in both versions.
+The game was released as Spot and the Quest for Cool in Europe, but the title screen still uses Cool Spot.

-Interestingly, the first few bytes of the ROMs, that store info on the game's codename contain BOTH names in all versions.
+Interestingly, the first few bytes of the ROMs that store info on the game's codename contain BOTH names in all versions.
 They were swapped around for the European release, alongside the obvious Genesis/Megadrive difference.

 SEGA GENESIS (C)VRGN 1993.MAY COOL SPOT SPOT AND THE QUEST FOR COOL

 SEGA MEGADRIVE (C)VRGN 1993.MAY SPOT AND THE QUEST FOR COOL COOL SPOT

 As such, emulators like Gens call the American version Spot and the Quest for Cool, and the European version Cool Spot.